 That’s all for now!
 Next week I will be sharing some areas and importance of montessori.

-PS – Many points presented here picked up directly from my notes of early education.
+PS – Many points presented here picked up directly from my notes.